After a Disaster: Homeowner FAQs For Insurance Agents

 Q: Do I need to move out of my property during this process?

 A: If an insurance claim is filed, you may need to provide the policyholder some guidance on this issue.
-However, as this is a decision they must reach on their own, there are number of things they should consider, such as safety and noise from the equipment used.
+However, as this is a decision they must reach on their own, there are many things they should consider, such as safety and noise from the equipment used.

 Q: Should I open the windows to help the drying process?